 Current treatments focus on the symptoms and causes of POF in order to reduce health risks and the chance of developing other conditions.

 Some treatments include hormone replacement therapy to get the hormones that are not produced by the ovaries and to prevent or reduce the risks that come with hormonal deficiencies, such as osteoporosis.
 For women who want to get pregnant and suffer from FOP can consider In Vitro Fertilization (IVF) as it is a procedure with high success rates.

 If you want to get pregnant and you still can’t do it despite having been trying for several months, we recommend you go to a fertility clinic to fulfill your dream of being a mother.
 At The Fertility Center we have the specialists you need and treatments like IVF in Mexico and the benefits of the cost of IVF in Tijuana.
-You can even become an egg donor if you’re interested in it.
+You can even become an egg donor in Mexico if you’re interested in it.
 Contact us through our form to schedule your assessment appointment.
 We will gladly assist you!